 This celebration of 100 Years since the end of the Great War is being supported by the Trust and managed by The National Brewery Centre (NBC).
-On 10th November the NBC will be hosting guided walks focussing on Burton at the time of the Armistice and following years of recovery.
+On 10th November the NBC hosted guided walks focussing on Burton at the time of the Armistice and following years of recovery.

-Starting and ending at the NBC, the Guided Walks will take in Bass House (now owned by Molson Coors), Burton Library, St Modwen’s Parish Church, The Brewhouse and Confessions@Trinity.
+Starting and ending at the NBC, the Guided Walks took in Bass House (now owned by Molson Coors), Burton Library, St Modwen’s Parish Church, The Brewhouse and Confessions@Trinity.

 The Trust is seeking support for the restoration of this rare surviving example of a system of fermentation favoured by the majority of Burton’s brewers from the mid-nineteenth century onwards for the production of the ales for which Burton became famous.